 There is nothing like the view under the ocean in Oahu.
 Coral reefs, sea turtles, fish, and other fantastic ocean life abound under this sea.
 This scene is even better in the waters off Hanauma Bay in the South, Sharks Cove in the North, and Kaena in the West.

 When you think of Hawaii, surfing is one of the first things that comes to mind.
 The waves in Hawaii are world renowned for surfing.
 In fact, Oahu is one of the best places to learn this exhilarating art of riding the waves.
 You’re in luck!
-Moniz Family Surf offers lessons beginning at only $85.
+Surfing lessons from the best local surf experts in Oahu begin at only $8o.
 Already know how to surf?
-You can also rent a surfboard from this family shop located right within the Billabong Flagship store on Waikiki.
-Starting at $20 for 1 hour and $50 for the whole day/overnight, there is plenty of time to take your board to where you want to surf.
+You can also rent a surfboard to get out on your own and ride the famous waves of Oahu.

 For surfing, we recommend visiting Sandy Beach in Honolulu (advanced), Yokohama Bay on the West Side (intermediate), and Diamond Head Beach in Honolulu (beginners).
 Where you go also depends on how long you want to rent your board and whether you have transportation.
 Waikiki is also a great place to ride the waves.